azu/request-filtering-agent-https127-test/README.md

 This means that while HTTP requests to `127.0.0.1` are properly blocked, HTTPS requests to the same address are allowed through.

-This vulnerability has been silently fixed in later versions, but without security advisories or Dependabot alerts, users remain unaware and vulnerable.

 ## How to Test

 ### 1. Install dependencies